Jaffe-/NESizer2/README.md

 ### Changelog

+**26/03/15**: Audio circuitry updated.
+Op-amps are now operating at 2.5V bias to extend the linear range.
+Emitter follower replaced by op-amp buffer.

 **08/03/15**: Optimized the cent to period calculations, now uses a period lookup table and a linear approximation in between seminotes.